AlecThomson/arrakis/docs/source/pipeline.rst

     working_directory/image.restored.{i,q,u}*contcube*beam{00..36}.conv.fits

 :code:`spice_process` orchestrates the pipeline flow using `Prefect <https://prefect.io>`_ and `Dask <https://dask.org>`_.
 This script calls the other :code:`spiceracs` modules to do the work.
-You can control which modules run in the configuration of :code:`processSPICE`, or run the modules individually. :code:`processSPICE` operates on the level of a single RACS fields, currently.
+You can control which modules run in the configuration of :code:`spice_process`, or run the modules individually. :code:`spice_process` operates on the level of a single RACS fields, currently.

 .. image:: flow.png
    :alt: Left floating image